kennethugo/Mood_classifier_ConvNets-/README.md

 # Mood classifier with ConvNets
-ConvNets to create a mood classifier and identify sign language digits, Implementing convolutional (CONV) functions with numpy, implementing functions for padding,  pooling (POOL) layers, forward propagation
+Using ConvNets to create a mood classifier and identify sign language digits.
+Implementing convolutional (CONV) functions with numpy, implementing functions for padding,  pooling (POOL) layers, forward propagation

 # Requirements
-Python 3
+* Python 3
-Tensorflow 2.7.0
+* Tensorflow 2.7.0
-Numpy
+* Numpy